 This is a very simple and quick step I performed before sending bracketed photos for HDR processing.
 I checked 2 options in the Lens Correction palette: Enable Profile Correction and Remove Chromatic Aberration.

 A. Export to HDR Expose 3 from Lightroom

-I selected 4 bracketed shots in Library Module of Lightroom, and using Export command, sent them to HDR Expose 3.
+I selected 4 bracketed shots in the Library Module of Lightroom, and using the Export command, sent them to HDR Expose 3.
 I made sure to select Merge and Edit Images with Lightroom Adjustments to preserve the Lightroom edits I completed in step 2 (see screenshot below).

 B. Align and Merge

 I could not use the Auto alignment option because I had a large cruise ship changing its position from one image to another.
 Therefore, I selected the Manual option and clicked Preview